 All roads not included in the primary route network may receive reactive treatment, should prevailing weather forecasts indicate that snow or ice conditions might be expected to persist for a period in excess of 48 hours.

 With regard to footway winter treatment it is important to recognise the finite resources that are available to the Council.
 As with the carriageway network, it is not possible to prevent frost or ice forming on all footways.
-In order to target resources a hierarchy of footways has been developed in order to prioritise the busy town centre areas where there is most pedestrian traffic.
+In order to target resources a hierarchy of footways has been developed in order to prioritise the busy town centre areas where there is the most pedestrian traffic.